From Boardrooms to Bedrooms, Republicans Want Control

 Friedman was elevated to corporate economist superstar status because he theorized about the links between a competitive, free market, private enterprise, and capitalist system as the critical ingredients of freedom.

 But Friedman certainly has his critics.
 One critic, Robert Ashford, specified the shortcomings in Friedman’s understanding of private property and economics.
-This criticism included how they distorted his free-market model so that “it created economic power in a plutocracy, perpetuated chronic underemployment of labor and capital, and suppressed the freedom of most people.”
+This criticism included how they distorted his free-market model: “It created economic power in a plutocracy, perpetuated chronic underemployment of labor and capital, and suppressed the freedom of most people.”

 Liberal economist Karl Polanyi also criticized extreme free marketers for their belief that the ascent of the markets could “lead to the end of politics.”
 In an article, Dan Pearson called this “a destructive fiction,” which was proven because self-adjusting markets failed to address economic inequality.